-- being responsible for the Capacity Market Rules (the "CM Rules") from the day after the results of the first auction are published - having oversight of and enforcement powers over how NGESO, suppliers and generators are complying with The Electricity Capacity Regulations 2014 (the Regulations) and the CM Rules - determining certain disputes where participants disagree with a decision made by NGESO - monitoring the Capacity Market and the Contracts for Difference policies - enforcing competition law and compliance with CM Rules and the Regulations. - reporting on the effectiveness of the Capacity Market generally and on NGESO's performance.
+- being responsible for the Capacity Market Rules (the "CM Rules") - having oversight of and enforcement powers over how NGESO, suppliers and generators are complying with The Electricity Capacity Regulations 2014 (the Regulations) and the CM Rules - determining certain disputes where participants disagree with a decision made by NGESO - monitoring the Capacity Market and the Contracts for Difference policies - enforcing competition law and compliance with CM Rules and the Regulations. - reporting on the effectiveness of the Capacity Market generally and on NGESO's performance.